WhatsApp Community

 Whereas with respect to debt funds.

 This type of mutual fund is ideal for NRIs seeking a lower-risk investment product with stable returns.
-Debt mutual funds are great at providing a balanced approach to wealth creation while keeping risk at a manageable level.
+Debt mutual funds offer a balanced approach to wealth creation while keeping risk at a manageable level.

 Debut funds are a specific type of mutual fund scheme that invests primarily in fixed-income securities, such as corporate bonds, government bonds, and other money-market instruments.
 These funds offer a steady income stream.